 In 1990, Olov became the first world champion of the nyckelharpa.
 He began to play the nyckelharpa in 1980 as a fourteen-year old, and was named a 'riksspelman' (master musician) in 1984.
 Olov has studied with the legendary Curt Tallroth and Erik Sahlström.
 He is regarded as one of Sweden's most prominent nyckelharpa players, and is an inspiration for numerous young performers on the instrument.
 He is teaching regularly at the Eric Sahlström Institutet in Tobo and at the Royal College of Music in Stockholm.

-Apart from his association with Väsen, Olov also plays in a duo with Celtic harpist Catriona McKay.
+Apart from his association with Väsen, Olov also plays together with former Väsen member André Ferrari in the duo In Beat Ween Rhythm.
+He is also playing in MASKIN and together with piano/organ player Anders Bromander.
+He also have a duo with Scottish harpist Catriona McKay.
 They have made two recordings together.
 He has also recorded with groups such as Kronos Quartet, the Nyckelharpa Orchestra, as well as several solo projects.

 In 2013 he was rewarded with the Zorn medal in gold.
 The finest award within Swedish traditional music.